Does my baby have colic or a cow’s milk allergy?

 If you breastfeed your baby:

-• Try emptying your milk in one breast during a feed before you change to the other breast.
-When breastfeeding, you create two types of milk, and the second half of your milk has more fat content.
+- Try emptying your milk in one breast during a feed before you change to the other breast.
+When breastfeeding, you create two types of milk.
+Foremilk, which comes out first, is good at relieving thirst, but is rich in sugars that can ferment and cause gas.
+The second half of your milk (sometimes called hindmilk) has more fat content.
 Fat slows down digestion, and this can help with your baby’s discomfort.
+It is important for the baby to get both types of milk during one feed.

 If you formula feed your baby: